All you need to know about date/time in R and SAS

 andtime_utc

-. - This is how WRDS handles time zone in SAS.
+. - This is how WRDS handles time zones in SAS.

 date